lucsan/leadstore/README.md

 ⚙ Leadstore - basic lead/customer api and database.

-THe application is run from the leadstore file.
+The application is run from the leadstore file.

 Composed of 3 components: A controler - leadstore.go, A simple CRUD sqlite package (sqldb) and a REST http API server package (apis).